Rebuild/Restore an Old Motorcycle

-A motorcycle that is 30 years or older is considered a classic.
-Unlike new machines, each marque had their own look as well as sound.
+Unlike modern machines, each marque had their own look as well as sound.
 The Ironhead Sportster, arguably the loudest and meanest-sounding V-twin ever, enjoyed a 28-year production run.
 It is also the most affordable of the many Harley-Davidson classics.

 Originally, all motorcycles were hardtails.
 They are much lighter than a conventional swing-arm frame, and are easier and cheaper to construct.
 Many purists believe that with the absence of rear suspension, road vibrations become part of the experience, and the rider truly becomes part of the road.
 Since an essential part of any custom bike is getting rid of unnecessary items, a classic custom chopper will start with a hardtail frame.

 Throughout the forties and fifties, British motorcycles ruled on the race tracks.
-Of the many popular classic British bikes, there is the Triumph Trident.
+One of the many popular classic British bikes is the Triumph Trident.
 In their day, these three-cylinder machines dominated the 750cc races in Europe and in the U.S. Many consider the Trident to be the first modern superbike.

-Whether this is your first classic motorcycle build or your 21st, you'll find something of value in these pages.
-There's no better feeling than cruising down the road on a classic bike that you've rebuilt yourself.
+Whether this is your first motorcycle build or your 21st, you'll find something of value in these pages.
+There's no better feeling than cruising down the road on a classic bike that you've wrenched on.